What to Do if Your Flight is Cancelled or Delayed During Government Shutdown

 Download the My TSA app

-Install and check the MyTSA app to see how long the TSA wait lines are.
-This can help give you a headstart in getting to the airport earlier.
+Install the MyTSA app.
+Initially the app tells you what items will pass through TSA.
+But you can also use it to see how long the TSA wait lines are and if there are delays at your airport.
+This can help give you a head start in getting to the airport earlier.

 Monitor Schedule Changes